kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/03-ETCD-For-Beginners.md

 # ETCD for Beginners
   - Take me to the [Video Tutorial](https://kodekloud.com/courses/539883/lectures/9808166)

-  In this section, we will take a quick look at introduction to ECTD for beginners.
+  In this section, we will take a quick look at introduction to ETCD for beginners.
   - What is ETCD?
   - What is a Key-Value Store?
   - How to get started quickly with ETCD?